bnguyen1989/react-challenge/README.md

 1. Add an ability to display all tasks.
 2. Add an ability to add a new task.
 3. Add an ability to toggle a task.
-4. Display strike through text of the selected task
+4. Display line through text on the selected task
 ## Available Scripts

 Use `npm start` to run project.